DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 ## 1. Introduction
 &nbsp;&nbsp;&nbsp;&nbsp;The Summer Olympic Games is the largest international sport event, which is held every four years.
 There are more than 10,000 athletes from around the world participate in this event.
 These athletes train for years to represent their nations on a global stage and compete for excellence in their respective disciplines.
 In 2024, the Olympics game was held in Paris three years after 2020 Tokyo Olympics that happened in 2021 due to COVID-19 pandemic.
 I was reading through this called [Unveiling the Numbers: Fascinating Data Insights from the 2024 Olympics](https://medium.com/@gilipalo/unveiling-the-numbers-fascinating-data-insights-from-the-2024-olympics-d839060db060) by [Francesco Giliberti](https://medium.com/@gilipalo), and this made me interested in doing a Network Analysis about 2024 Paris Olympics.
 In the article, the author mentioned about the a dataset in [kaggle.com](https://www.kaggle.com/) called [Paris 2024 Olympic Summer Games](https://www.kaggle.com/datasets/piterfm/paris-2024-olympic-summer-games?select=medallists.csv), which contains all the data of athletes and medaliests, thus I also decided to use this dataset.
 The dataset can be used for exploring global athletic participation, collaboration, and structural patterns across countries and disciplines.
 My project uses network analysis methods to investigate athlete and country relationships based on shared events, medal achievements, and cross-discipline participation.

-&nbsp;&nbsp;&nbsp;&nbsp;The central questions of this project are the follwings:
+&nbsp;&nbsp;&nbsp;&nbsp;The central questions of this project are the followings:
 - How are athletes socially connected through shared Olympic disciplines and events?
 - Which countries act as central nodes in the global sports network?
 - Do certain disciplines foster more interconnection between athletes or countries?